-One of the symbols of the Hungarian capital city, the biggest building in Hungary and the second-biggest parliament in Europe after Romania s – this is the Hungarian Parliament Building.The Hungarian Parliament has 365 towers, each for every day of the year.
+One of the symbols of the Hungarian capital city, the biggest building in Hungary and the second-biggest parliament in Europe after Romania’s – this is the Hungarian Parliament Building.
+Here are 10 fun facts about the Hungarian Parliament that will make your visit more interesting.

-The Neo-Gothic construction, built between 1884 and 1904, is comprised of 691 rooms.
+#1 The Neo-Gothic construction, built between 1884 and 1904, is composed of 691 rooms.

-And this is not just by chance – 1,000 years since the arrival of the Magyars in these lands were marked in 1896 and that is why the number 96 plays an important role in the Hungarian architecture.
+#2 It is 268 m long, 118 m high, while its dome is at the impressive height of 96 m.
+This is not just by chance – 1,000 years since the arrival of the Magyars in these lands were marked in 1896 and that is why the number 96 plays an important role in the Hungarian architecture.

-The Hungarian Parliament has 365 towers, each for every day of the year.
+#4 The Hungarian Parliament has 365 towers, each for every day of the year.

-Parliament s Congress Hall shelters the painting of the most prominent Hungarian painter of his time – Mihály Munkácsy, which depicts the conquering of the lands inhabited by the Hungarians nowadays.
+#8 Parliament’s Congress Hall shelters the painting of the most prominent Hungarian painter of his time – Mihály Munkácsy, which depicts the conquering of the lands inhabited by the Hungarians nowadays.
 Paintings by Károly Lotz and sculptures by György Kiss adorn the walls of the main staircase.
 There are a total of 242 sculptures on the inside and outside walls of the Parliament.

-The Hungarian Parliament Building is made of very soft limestone, which is easily destroyed, and that is why there are almost constantly repair works underway.
+#10 The Hungarian Parliament Building is made of very soft limestone, which is easily destroyed, and that is why there are almost constantly repair works underway.